falconry/falcon/docs/deploy/nginx-uwsgi.rst

 NGINX is a powerful web server and reverse proxy and uWSGI is a fast and highly-configurable WSGI application server.
-Together, NIGNX and uWSGI create a one-two punch of speed and functionality which will suffice for most applications.
+Together, NGINX and uWSGI create a one-two punch of speed and functionality which will suffice for most applications.
 In addition, this stack provides the building blocks for a horizontally-scalable and highly-available (HA) production environment and the